yytshirley/ANTLR4/Readme.md

 ### Known issues

-- The python VfrCompiler tool aims to cover the same usage as the edk2 C VfrCompiler.
-But currently, the python VfrCompiler tool does not support IFR binary generation feature, this feature will be added in future update.
+- The current YAML format is a reference version, and we warmly welcome everyone to provide feedback.
-- The python VfrCompiler tool will extend new functions, which is able to compile both the vfr and yaml files.
+- The tool will extend new functions, which is able to compile yaml files.
 This feature will be added in future update.

 ### Use with Build System
 - To use the VfrCompiler Python Tool with Build System,  please do the following steps in the build command.